ufal/deepud/README.md

 UD_Thai-PUD
 UD_Uyghur-UDT

-140 treebanks remain.
+157 treebanks remain.
 For the first version we use only automatically enhanced graphs, even in treebanks where some enhancements are available.
 This is because it is not trivial to merge partial manual enhancements with automatic ones.

-The following treebanks contain trusted annotation of all five (six) enhancement types (no enhancements are needed):
+The following treebanks contain trusted annotation of all six enhancement types (no enhancements are needed):

 UD_Czech-CAC